zextras/tech-doc/source/suite/team.rst

 In 1-to-1 chats, if there is feedback or background noise, users can mute other participant’s microphones.
 Muted participants see a toast notification on the screen.
-Participants can reactivate their microphone by clicking Unmute or the notification.
+Participants can reactivate their microphone by clicking :bdg-dark-line:`Unmute` or the notification.

 In Video Chats, users can selectively mute other participants; a moderator, however, can mute everyone at the same time.